mdn/content/files/en-us/web/api/web_animations_api/tips/index.md

 {{ EmbedLiveSample("Waiting for an animation to complete before stopping", "100%", "160") }}

-The code disables the button and then starts the animation.
-The button remains disabled till the animation completes.
+The code disables the button and starts the animation.
+The button is re-enabled when the animation completes.

 ## Stacking context in animations